-Name Social Security Number Date and location of birth Gender Financial Status Salary History Personal Check Information Credit Card Numbers Driver's License Numbers
+Name Gender Personal Check Information Social Security Number Financial Status Credit Card Numbers Date and location of birth Salary History Driver's License Numbers

 SRSU's policy is to identify and safeguard this information with the appropriate procedures to insure compliance with the GLB Act.
 SRSU manages private non-public information in accordance with all applicable state and federal guidelines relating to use, disclosure and retention of private non-public information.
-Appropriate administrative, technical and physical security of this information is identified in a plan maintained by the Center for Enrollment Services on campus and available to all employees.